tomatenquark/tomatenquark.github.io/game/CONFIG.md

 `history N`

 Executes the Nth command in the command line history.
-For example, binding "history 0" to a key allows you to quickly repeat the last command typed in (useful for placing many identical entities etc.)
+For example, binding "history 0" to a key allows you to quickly repeat the last command typed in (useful for placing many identical entities etc).

 ### keymap